JrVerbiest/jrverbiest.github.io/README.md

 - **Doctoral Research** @ Katholieke Universiteit Leuven (Esat-Telemic), Leuven Belgium

+  Design of antennas used on the human body.
+This research focused on the design of small, low-cost ultra-wideband (UWB), 3.0-9.0 GHz antennas for wireless body area networks (WBAN).
 Funded by IWT PhD scholarship (active participation in drafting and preparation of the grant application).

-  Research topic: Design of antennas used on the human body.
-This research focused on the design of small, low-cost ultra-wideband (UWB), 3.0-9.0 GHz antennas for wireless body area networks (WBAN).

   Author of several scientific publications (see publication list).